LACEPEDE comte de - Letter Signed 1806 to Serurier together with Legion of Honour documents

 Bernard Germain de Lacépéde was appointed Grand Chancellor of the Legion of Honour in 1803, shortly after the order was founded, but he is also remembered today as an outstanding naturalist.
 A friend and colleague of the great Buffon, Lacépéde’s writings on serpents comprised a continuation of Buffon’s monumental Histoire Naturelle.
 He continued his work at the Jardin des Plantes, home of the Musée d’histoire naturelle, although the demands of his political functions left him increasingly less time for research and writing.
 He was, however, elected a Fellow of the Royal Society in 1806.

-Also included are two printed letters, complete in manuscript and signed by Lacépéde, addressed to Serurier.
+Also included are two printed letters, completed in manuscript and signed by Lacépéde, addressed to Serurier.
 The first of these informs Serurier that having received his oath, he is now inscribed in the ranks of the Legion of Honour; the second requests further information in order to complete the records, of his Christian name, and place of birth.

 Unfortunately, Serurier’s Christian name is never given in this correspondence, and there were several Seruriers in the ranks of the Legion of Honour.
 However, the most likely candidate appears to be Louis Barbe Charles Serurier, who was later to serve as French envoy to the United States.